April 1999

 After winning all the auctions, the seller contacted me

-and asked if I wanted the "whole box of junk", of course I
+and asked if I wanted the "whole box of junk", of course I said yes!

 The Boards